 Due to the scale of the global Internet, we cannot put the same physical security controls in place for the fiber links in our WAN, or anywhere outside of physical boundaries controlled by or on behalf of Google.
 For this reason, we automatically enforce additional protections outside of our physical trust boundary.
 These protections include encryption of data in transit for all traffic outside of our physical boundaries.

 To fully understand how encryption in transit works at Google, it is also necessary to explain how traffic gets routed through the Internet.
 This section describes how requests get from an end user to the appropriate Google Cloud service or customer application, and how traffic is routed between services.

 A Google Cloud service is a modular cloud service that we offer to our customers.
-These services include computing, data storage, data analytics and machine learning.
-For example, Google Cloud Storage and Gmail are both Google Cloud services.
+These services include compute, data storage, data analytics and machine learning.
+For example, Cloud Storage is a Google Cloud services.
 A customer application is an application hosted on Google Cloud that you, as a Google customer, can build and deploy using Google Cloud services.
 Customer applications or partner solutions that are hosted on Google Cloud are not considered Google Cloud services1.
 For example, an application you build using Google App Engine, Google Kubernetes Engine, or a VM in Google Compute Engine is a customer application.